barchart/portfolio-client-js/docs/content/concepts/working_with_positions.md

-A position represents an investment in one instrument (e.g. a stock or mutual fund).
-A position is the result of the execution of one or more transactions for the instrument.
+**A position represents an investment in one instrument.**  A position is the result, in aggregate, of the execution of one or more transactions for the same instrument and a position is contained within a portfolio.

 ## Position Data Structures